Yohoho! User Interface

 If a pirate is not a member of a Crew, they are given a button to Create a Crew should they meet the requirements.

 When on a vessel the Social tab will also show all pirates on board and what stations they are on.
-Officers of the crew may order pirates to take a different station by selecting their name in the Duty Station section.
+Officers of the crew may order pirates to take a different station by clicking their name in the Duty Station section.

 Crew Info Page

-Selecting the Crew name will bring up the Crew info page.
+Clicking on the Crew name will bring up the Crew info page.
 This page offers lots of useful data about the crew, and for pirates of the appropriate rank, it includes access to the Issues and voting interfaces.

 Here the Captain and other ranking members can propose changes to the articles and vote on other matters such as the promotion of other members.
 More information on crews can be found in the Crew documentation.